ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

-In addition to the \emph{fast} mode, we also implement a \emph{complete} mode for richer volumetric information including color, and reduce noise by integrating depth into $16^3$ TSDF voxel blocks from a 1-radius-neighbor allocation~\cite{zhou2018open3d}.
-A comparison of performance between the modes is shown in Table~\ref{tab:app-online-offline-comparison}.
-The introduction of color requires double memory and triple computation cost in trilinear interpolation for ray casting and surface extraction.
-Hence the complete mode is slower but it provides a better user experience.
-Fig.~\ref{fig:app-realtime-system} shows the interactive reconstruction system where real-time point cloud reconstruction is provided in the \emph{complete} mode.
-The system runs at frame rate on a mid-end laptop, including realistic rendering.

-Note that to switch between the \emph{fast} and \emph{complete} mode, we only need to change the allocation function and several parameters -- in total several dozen of lines -- without re-written the core.
+\emph{Fast} mode runs far beyond framerate and reconstructs pure geometry.
+In addition, we implement a \emph{quality} mode for richer volumetric information including color, and reduce noise by integrating depth into $16^3$ TSDF voxel blocks from a 1-radius-neighbor allocation~\cite{zhou2018open3d}.
+The introduction of color requires double memory and triple computation cost in trilinear interpolation for ray casting and surface extraction, thus the \emph{quality} mode is around $3\times$ slower.
+However, it still runs in real-time, and provides a better user experience.
+Fig.~\ref{fig:app-realtime-system} shows the interactive reconstruction system in the \emph{quality} mode.
+The system runs at 30Hz on a mid-end laptop, providing incremental volumetric reconstruction and interactive point cloud extraction and realistic rendering.
+Note that to retarget from a \emph{fast} system to a user-friendly \emph{quality} application, we only need to change the block allocation function and several parameters, in total several dozen of lines, without re-writing the core.

+The system can also be adapted to LiDAR point clouds.
+By simply replacing the conventional pinhole camera model with a customized spherical projection model~\cite{dong2021lidar}, we can reconstruct large-scale scenes from LiDAR data.
+Fig.~\ref{fig:app-kitti} shows the fast city-scale scene reconstruction from posed KITTI LiDAR point clouds~\cite{geiger2012we}.

+At such a scale, to the best of our knowledge, GPU accelerated volumetric reconstruction has not been achieved before.
+Thus we compare our approach against efficient CPU LiDAR volumetric reconstruction pipelines~\cite{hornung2013octomap, oleynikova2017voxblox} in the Ouster imaging LiDAR dataset~\cite{dong2021lidar}.
+The retargeted reconstruction system results in significant performance gain, better reconstruction quality~\cite{dong2021lidar}, at a small developing cost in LoC, as seen in Table~\ref{tab:app-lidar-loc}.

-To conclude this subsection, we presented a dense SLAM system with a modular design, separating hash maps and geometric operations.
-Our system is faster, requires fewer LoC, and supports easy trade-off between speed and fidelity.
-Our systems also provides flexibility in optimizing the geometry functions without touching the hash map interface.
+To conclude this subsection, we presented a retargetable volumetric reconstruction system with a modular design, separating hash maps and geometric operations.
+With minimal changes in geometry functions, the core volumetric representation can be used for RGB-D and LiDAR scene reconstruction, and interactive dense SLAM.
+Our system is faster, requires fewer LoC, and supports an easy switch between speed and fidelity.